mobilecoinofficial/developer-portal/Content/Overview/0020_Background Reading/0010_Ecosystem.md

 Two major technical challenges impede privacy-preserving cryptocurrencies from running on smartphones:

-1. Identifying received payments.
+1. **Identifying received payments**.
 In order to check if they own any new transaction that appears in the ledger, a user must mathematically test each txo using their private cryptographic keys.
 It is undesirable from a security standpoint to provision private keys to a remote server to monitor for received transactions, but it is impractical to perform the calculation for every new transaction on a smartphone because of the significant bandwidth and computation required.

-2. Constructing new payments.
+2. **Constructing new payments**.
 Users need access to the complete ledger in order to construct transaction input rings.
 It is undesirable from a privacy standpoint for smartphone users to selectively download parts of the ledger from a remote server as needed, since this can potentially leak information about transaction ownership or the links between senders and recipients.
 The complete ledger may be many terabytes in size, which makes it impractical to download and store on a smartphone.

 MobileCoin Cloud is a scalable service infrastructure developed by MobileCoin to enable privacy-preserving cryptocurrencies to be safely managed from a smartphone.
 MobileCoin Cloud solves both of these identified challenges to smartphone deployment.